-I almost always have an opened veggie stock in the fridge.
 On Dr. Fuhrman’s Eat to Live plan you don’t cook with oil.
 Instead, you do your sauteing with low-sodium vegetable stock.

 I know!
 It seems extreme, but it’s really easy to do and you’d be surprised how little you actually miss the oil!

 Don’t believe me?
 Try out one of my favorite oil-free recipes: Un-Fried Rice–we eat this at least once a week!